CTNOriginals/BitburnerGoFilesync/README.md

 You may skip step 2 and put the executable anywhere you like, but for the program to work you will then have to supply it with a `--dir` argument flag, more about that in **Arguments**.

-Alternatively if you rather not download an executable from this repository (I would not blame you for being careful) you may also clone this repository and build it yourself.<br>
+Alternatively if you rather not download an executable from this repository (I would not blame you for being careful) you may also clone this repository and build it yourself:

-If you do clone the project instead, you will need [go](https://go.dev/doc/install) installed locally on your system to run the project.
+## How to build

+### Requirements
+- [go](https://go.dev/doc/install): To be able to run the code

+Once you have a clone of this repository and you installed the *long list* of requirements you may run the project in any of the following ways:
+- `make run`: This will run the project without any arguments.
+    This method __does not__ allow any arguments to be passed in.
+- `go run main.go`: This is that `make run` would have done for you.
+    This method __does allow__ you to pass arguments.
+- `make build`: This will compile the project into a binary.
+    The binary will be located relative to the working directory of this project (where the main.go is) at `./build/`.

+For more run methods you can check out the `./Makefile` and try any of its commands under `-- Project --`.

 ## Usage